s-helal/CookieJar/README.md

 # HackDavis2021: CookieJar Vision
 Project in collaboration with Radhika Kulkarni, Karan Pathania, and Brandon Aranzamendez.

-Contains sign language classification model for website to administer an at-home eye exam.
+In progress - a site to administer an at-home eye exam with both a voice detection and sign language option.

 Devpost submission: https://devpost.com/software/cookiejar-vision